Type 1 diabetes may also be known by a variety of other names, including the following:

 Regular monitoring of the hemoglobin A1c levels.
 The hemoglobin A1c test (also called HbA1c test) shows the average amount of sugar in the blood over the last three months.
 The result will indicate if the blood sugar level is under control.
 The frequency of HbA1c testing will be determined by your doctor.
 It is recommended that testing occur at least twice a year if the blood sugar level is in the target range and stable, and more frequently if the blood sugar level is unstable.

-Untreated or inappropriately treated diabetes can cause problems with the kidneys, legs, feet, eyes, heart, nerves, and blood flow, which could lead to kidney failure, gangrene, amputation, blindness, or stroke.
+Untreated or inappropriately treated diabetes can cause problems with the kidneys, legs, feet, eyes, heart, nerves, and blood flow, which could lead to kidney failure, gangrene, amputation, blindness, heart attack or stroke.
 For these reasons, it is important to follow a strict treatment plan.

 According to the CDC, approximately 2 to 10 percent of all pregnant women in the U.S. are diagnosed with gestational diabetes.